TejasShinkar12/Eat-Fit-1/docs/status.md

 ## 7. Notes

 - Only authentication/profile and inventory/consumption log retrieval (backend) are currently functional.
+- **Inventory create (manual add) API is now fully implemented and tested (backend).**
-- No ML, CRUD, reporting, or advanced features are implemented or scaffolded as of this report.
+- No ML, CRUD (beyond create), reporting, or advanced features are implemented or scaffolded as of this report.